Dairy Foods logo

 • Schneider Packaging Equipment

-Schneider Packaging Equipment has a 50+ year legacy of excellence in case packing and robotic palletizing solutions.
-Tailored to optimize efficiency and productivity, our case packing portfolio includes robotic, horizontal, high-speed, bottom-loading, and gable top models.
+Schneider Packaging Equipment has a legacy of over 55 years of excellence in case packing and robotic palletizing solutions.
+Tailored to optimize efficiency and productivity, our case packing portfolio includes robotic, horizontal, high-speed, bottom-loading, and gable-top models.
 Our palletizers include collaborative, modular, centralized, high-speed layer, and fully integrated systems.
-Leveraging the collective expertise and resources of our parent company, PACTEON, Schneider supports some of the biggest food, beverage, and CPG operations.
-Schneider machines are backed with the PACTEON Promise: We Make It Right!
+Leveraging the collective expertise and resources of our parent company, Pacteon, Schneider supports some of the biggest food, beverage, and CPG operations.
+Schneider machines are backed by the Pacteon Promise: We Make It Right!

 ×